 Usually, a Jallikattu bull would fetch anywhere between Rs 1.5 lakh to 2 lakh.
 But in the absence of the sport, the price drops to Rs 60,000, or less.

 A Jallikattu bull is practically untamed, and is fit only for breeding, and playing the sport.

 This two-year-old 'Kovil Kaalai’ has never seen a Jallikattu.
 It will be sold into the meat market and will fetch base price.

 Every village will have a ‘Kovil Kaalai’ (Temple Bull).
-It will be a pure breed, virile and well looked after.
+It will be pure-bred, virile and well-looked-after.
 It will run first in all Jallikattu events, and will not be stopped by anyone.
 It will often be called to breed – depending on the breed, health and physicality of the cow.

 It is through such meticulous systems that ‘breeding tracks’ developed, where pure breeds were developed and their traits strengthened over generations.

 In a sense, the Vadipatti cattle market is like a grand stage.
 Every Tuesday, between 6 and 9 am, hundreds of cattle and people play their brief parts and depart.
 But there are those who are present in every scene, each week.

 “I look good in the photo.
 I look beautiful?
 That’s because my name is ‘Alagu’ (beauty).
 I’ve been here for so many years.
 You asked for a Jallikattu bull, there he is.
 Everyone is selling theirs off, this time.
 There’s no Jallikattu, you see.
 So why did you come all the way from Delhi to see some cows?”Alagu, Shop Owner